UlyssesDB/final-project/README.md

 checkCompletionStatus(userId, project)
     // tests if a project's completionStatus tasks have all been set to true (i.e. project is complete)
     // will not be exported, only used within backend, only exported for testing
+    // called within:
+        // getCompletedProjects
+        // updateProject

 calculateProgressStatus(project)
     // returns an object with two keys {isOnTIme: true/false, progress: %}
+    // will not be exported, only used within backend, only exported for testing
+    // called within:
+        // getProjectInfo
+        // getCurrentProjects
+        // getCancelledProjects
+        // getCompletedProjects

 getCoords(address)
     // used within createProject function to set coordinates object